keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

     console.log(targetDate);
 ```

-### Example 5: Container
+### Example 5: Custom container

-For an example of a `KeptnTaskDefinition` that defines a container.
+For an example of a `KeptnTaskDefinition` that defines a custome container.
  see
 [container-task.yaml](<https://github.com/keptn/lifecycle-toolkit/blob/main/examples/sample-app/base/container-task.yaml>.
 The `spec` includes: